vasilring/Inventory-Management-System/README.md

 4. Product: name, price, quantity, inventory ID.

+## Client Restrictions in Inventory Management System

+The inventory management system includes restrictions for clients to ensure they have limited access and capabilities compared to managers.
+These restrictions are designed to maintain control over product creation and other critical functionalities.
+The following restrictions apply to clients:

+- **Clients cannot create or modify products:**
+  - Clients are restricted from using commands such as `CreateProduct` and `UpdateProduct`.
+  - Only managers have the authority to create or modify products within the system.

+- **Clients cannot manage inventories:**
+  - Inventory management commands like `ACreateInventory` and `RemoveInventory` are disabled for clients.
+  - Clients are not permitted to manipulate the contents of inventories.
+  - Only managers can perform inventory management actions.

+These restrictions ensure that clients have a restricted scope of actions within the inventory management system.
+By preventing them from creating products and managing inventories, the system maintains control over crucial functionalities while providing clients with a streamlined shopping experience.

+Please note that these restrictions are in place to maintain system integrity and prevent unauthorized actions.
+Managers should be responsible for overseeing product creation and inventory management to ensure smooth operations within the system.

 `The system allows users to register, log in, and log out.
 Once logged in, users can create companies and inventory, they can also add product to the current inventory or remove them.`